GeorgeLychock/georgelychock-career/README.md

                 -   (7, 8) PASS All links open correctly.

     -   #### Recruiter and HR Contact Experience
-        1. As a Recruiter, I want to easily understand what types of information about George Lychock will be available so I can determine if George has minimum requirements to be considered further.
+        1. Story 3 As a Recruiter, I want to easily understand what types of information about George Lychock will be available so I can determine if George has minimum requirements to be considered further.
             -  ##### Acceptance Criteria -- Duplicated in Testing below
                 1. Upon landing at the site an immediate indication needs to be present that communicates to the user what main categories of information are available to view.
                 2. Access to the most recently published resume must be present on all pages, all viewports.
                 3. Access to George's Profile page must be present on all pages, all viewports.
                 -   ##### Results
-                -   (1, 2, 3) PASS All conditions met; links were checked on previous story.
+                -   (1, 2, 3) PASS All conditions met; links were verified on previous story.
+                -   2 and 3 validation can be seen here [Screenshot](https://github.com/GeorgeLychock/georgelychock-career/blob/main/_documentation/testing/screenshots/userstory-3_2-3-screenshotfrom2020-12-30.jpg)

     -   #### Hiring Manager Experience
-        1. As a Hiring Manager, I want to access quickly the information that shows me George is a good candidate for the position.
+        1. Story 4 As a Hiring Manager, I want to access quickly the information that shows me George is a good candidate for the position.
             -  ##### Acceptance Criteria -- Duplicated in Testing below
                 1. A link to George's most relavent published resume (one that aligns with LinkedIn, Indeed, etc.) needs to be accessible and immediately present upon entering the site.
                 2. A graphic, or other method, that indicates what skills and respective level of proficiency George has; preferrably something that can be understood within 15-20 sec.
                 3. One Click access to George's Work History
                 4. A skills summary page needs to be present
                 5. An Education and/or Professional Development page needs to be present
+                -   ##### Results
+                -   (1, 3, 4, 5) PASS All conditions met; links were verified.
+                -   (2) PASS.
+A skills progress bar graphic exists on the Skills page showing level of technical knowledge of certain software development and project management skills.

     -   #### Casual Visitor Experience
-        1. As a Casual/AdHoc Visitor, I want to see some cutting edge layout and responsiveness so I can learn how to enhance my future sites.
+        1. Story 5 As a Casual/AdHoc Visitor, I want to see some cutting edge layout and responsiveness so I can learn how to enhance my future sites.
             -  ##### Acceptance Criteria -- Duplicated in Testing below
                 1. Mobile experience on Home page should not require a scroll to view entire Home page content
                 2. The Desktop Home page should offer more initial information on site content and offer a more robust nav that will not be displayed on the mobile view Home